 # man wget WGET(1) GNU Wget WGET(1) NAME Wget - The non-interactive network downloader.
 SYNOPSIS wget [option]...
 [URL]...
 DESCRIPTION GNU Wget is a free utility for non-interactive download of files from the Web.
 It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.
 Wget is non-interactive, meaning that it can work in the background, while the user is not logged on.
 This allows you to start a retrieval and disconnect from the system, letting Wget finish the work.
 By contrast, most of the Web browsers require constant user's presence, which can be a great hindrance when transferring a lot of data.
 Wget can follow links in HTML, XHTML, and CSS pages, to create local versions of remote web sites, fully recreating the directory structure of the original site.
 This is sometimes referred to as "recursive downloading."
 While doing that, Wget respects the Robot Exclusion Standard (/robots.txt).
 Wget can be instructed to convert the links in downloaded files to point at the local files, for offline viewing.
 Wget has been designed for robustness over slow or unstable network connections; if a download fails due to a network problem, it will keep retrying until the whole file has been retrieved.
 If the server supports regetting, it will instruct the server to continue the download from where it left off.
 OPTIONS Option Syntax Since Wget uses GNU getopt to process command-line arguments, every option has a long form along with the short one.
 Long options are more convenient to remember, but take time to type.
 You may freely mix different option styles, or specify options after the command-line arguments.
 Thus you may write: wget -r --tries=10 http://fly.srk.fer.hr/ -o log The space between the option accepting an argument and the argument may be omitted.
 Instead of -o log you can write -olog.
 You may put several options that do not require arguments together, like: wget -drc This is completely equivalent to: wget -d -r -c

-Hopefully, you now have a clearer view on what wget can do for you.
+Hopefully, you now have a clearer view of what wget can do for you.

-Of course, if you use one of our Linux VPS Hosting services, all you have to do is ask our expert Linux admins to install wget or offer some advice on how to use it.
+Of course, if you use one of our VPS Hosting services, all you have to do is ask our expert Linux admins to installblog/how-to-speed-up-magento/ or offer some advice on how to use it.
 They are available 24×7 and will take care of your request immediately.
+If this post helped you, you may also like our post on How to Install and Use Wget on Linux.